Salinas Catholic wooden carvings in Porta Coeli Church

 the Parador or you may like to spend the night at the 'Parador de

 Coamo'. (modest facilities.)
-They have the thermal
+They have the ( not so hot) thermal

 pool and a regular swimming pool.
 Nice restaurant too.